Home / Wellness / What’s new with the flu in 2024?

 Flu viruses are constantly changing to escape the immune system, and each year the flu vaccine is updated to match the current viruses.
 The vaccine provides the best protection when there is a close match between the vaccine and the circulating flu viruses.

 “Many people do not get the flu vaccine even though it is very safe and effective,” said Dr. Belongia.
-“Last season, only 38% of Wisconsin residents were vaccinated.
-Fortunately, vaccine coverage was much higher (72%) among adults aged 65 and older.”
+“Only about one-third of people in Wisconsin choose to get this safe and effective vaccine.”

-Protecting children from illness, especially flu, is top of mind when you’re a parent and especially true when your children are very young.
+Protecting children from illness, especially flu, is important when you’re a parent and especially true when your children are very young.
+Getting the flu vaccine does not guarantee that you won’t get the flu, although it does decrease your risk.
+More importantly, the vaccine is very effective at preventing severe illness leading to hospitalization and death.

 Where should you get vaccinated?

-With several options on where to get your flu vaccine, Penny Funk, MSN, Marshfield Clinic Health System Clinical Quality Nurse, recommends getting your vaccine with your care team or established health system.
+With several options on where to get your flu vaccine, it is better to get your vaccine with your care team or established health system.

-“Getting the influenza vaccine with your health care provider allows them to address if there are vaccines or other preventive services that are needed,” she said.
+“Getting the influenza vaccine with your health care provider allows them to make sure you are up to date on all other vaccines and preventive services,” said Dr. Thomas Boyce, pediatric infectious disease provider with Marshfield Children’s.
 “It also allows for your provider to have the vaccination record right away.”

 If you do not have an established primary care provider, visit marshfieldclinic.org/primarycare to find a provider near you.

-Visit marshfieldclinic.org/flu for more information and available flu clinic dates.
+Visit marshfieldclinic.org/flu for more information about flu season.

 *Editor’s note: This article reflects data that is subject to change each year.
 For updated influenza data, visit cdc.gov/flu.